 Climate change modelling suggests High Lode will remain in bank for a 1% AEP event with all three 2080 climate change allowances applied.
-However, climate change may have impacts on the levels of the smaller drains within Stocking Fen (not modelled) which could affect the site.

 Climate change may increase the extent and depth of surface water flooding in the future to the extent that it may affect the site.